AnnikaLingu/NWO_ResearchTalent_2017/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Use:
+GrantProposalWriting_Schiefner.tex is the main file.
+You will need to compile this once to get your desired output.
+The template does not include any tools for including a bibliography in the current version.
+You will need to implement this yourself.